What Causes Refrigerant Leaks in Air Conditioners

 Mechanical Vibrations

-There are a few different elements that could cause excessive mechanical vibrations in your air conditioning unit, and occasionally, our HVAC technicians see this lead to leaking refrigerant.
-It’s not uncommon for two copper lines to cross inside an AC unit.
+It’s also common for two copper lines to cross inside an AC unit.
 Over time, normal vibration from the compressor will cause the lines to rub on each other, eventually creating a large hole.
 Manufacturers protect against this by securing the tubing and using rubber isolators.
 Over the years, these can decay and lead to big issues.

 Physical Damage